WRFY-FM: History

 By the 1980s, it had switched to a Top 40 format.
 It was affiliated with the RKO Radio Network for news and features.
-Over time, it moved in a more adult direction, making the transition to Hot Adult Contemporary music.
+Over time, it moved in a more adult direction, making the transition to hot adult contemporary music.

-In 1996, WRFY-FM was acquired by Clear Channel Communications, along with WRAW 1340 AM.
-In 2008, Clear Channel changed its name to iHeartMedia.
+In 1996, WRFY-FM was acquired by Clear Channel Communications, along with WRAW.
+In 2014, Clear Channel changed its name to iHeartMedia.

 Translator

-WRFY-HD2 programming is broadcast on the following translator:
+The programming of WRFY-FM's second HD Radio channel is broadcast on the following translator: